padmanaban20892/Springboot-Coding-Assement-wipro/README.md

-# Spring Boot Coding Exercise
+# Spring Boot Coding

-This is a simple coding exercise that will allow you to demonstrate your knowledge of spring boot by using a microservice to call a downstream service and return some results.
+This is a simple coding  that will allow you to demonstrate your knowledge of spring boot by using a microservice to call a downstream service and return some results.